jessiline/W3-MobComp/README.md

-# Kalkulator Sederhana
+# Simple Calculator

-Ini adalah sebuah aplikasi kalkulator sederhana yang mudah digunakan dan dapat membantu Anda melakukan perhitungan matematika dasar.
-Aplikasi ini dibuat dengan bahasa pemrograman swift
+This is a simple calculator application that is easy to use and can assist you in performing basic mathematical calculations.
+This application is created using the Swift programming language.

-## Fitur Utama
+## Features:

-- Penjumlahan
+- Addition
-- Pengurangan
+- Subtraction
-- Perkalian
+- Multiplication
-- Pembagian
+- Division
 - Clear & Clear All
-- Persen
+- Percentage

   ## Preview:
 <img width="400" alt="Screenshot 2023-10-06 at 19 48 26" src="https://github.com/jessiline/W3-MobComp/assets/95264872/2a815fd6-2692-440e-aed0-c222dbfd0d65">